 Is there a specific vinyasa flow sequence?

-Vinyasa Flow is based on Ashtanga Vinyasa.
-Ashtanga is a stricter form of yoga having students focus on sequence series, the most popular being the Primary Series.
-Vinyasa Flow yoga is loosely based on this, allowing the teacher to be more creative in their classes.
+Vinyasa flow is a type of yoga based on Ashtanga Vinyasa.
+Ashtanga yoga is a stricter form of yoga having students focus on sequence series, the most popular being the Primary Series.
+A vinyasa flow sequence is loosely based on this, allowing the teacher to be more creative in their classes.

-This is an outline of a typical class structure:
+This is an outline of a typical vinyasa class structure:

 - Centring for the first few minutes allows you to set your intention for the class